cloudpro-dev/quarkus-cqrs/README.md

-# Event Sourcing (CQRS) demo
+# Event Sourcing (CQRS) tech demo

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

 # Development